ReVanced/revanced-documentation/docs/revanced-other/troubleshooting.md

 ## No internet connection

-Re-login into Vanced MicroG or reinstall it.
+Re-login into GmsCore or reinstall it.

 ## How to use the ReVanced Manager